 For me, creativity is one big circle.
 Sometimes I get inspired by words and those words become poems or stories, and other times I get inspired by images which include words.

 This is another poem which has remained popular over the years, but yet when I read it today it seems like it’s a foreign country, miles away and so different than how my life is now.

 I’ve been playing a lot with my art lately.

-Many years ago, I was going through old poems that I’d finally kept.
+Many years ago, I was going through old poems that I’d finally kept and stumbled upon “She Will Be the Woman That Walks With Grace.”
 Up until the time I was about thirty, I destroyed everything I wrote.

 It’s a beautiful sunny Saturday and I’m still in the gratitude afterglow and can’t think of a better way to spend the day than with some poetry.

 For the last couple of weeks I’ve been putting the final touches on my latest poetry book, Angel Toughness.
 I am so excited about this book.

 I’ve been digging through old poems, and it’s been interesting to see how things have evolved and grown and changed.

 I often view life as a march, one foot in front of the other while people around you either cheer or tell you that you’ll never make it.
 Some folks point out things like your lack of college degree or the fact that you’ve made some mistakes.

 Why do we hurt?
 Why do bad things happen?
 There is plenty we can talk about with that subject, and in my years of writing about empowerment and forgiveness I’ve heard from lots of people who tell me about the things that have caused them pain.